idjorgon/terraform-azure-course/README.md

 ## Description

 This is a POC for IaC testing.
-It uses Terraform to create a resource group, virtual machine, and network interface.
-The tests are written in Python and use the Azure Python SDK to verify the resources are created as expected.
+It uses Terraform to create and deploy a few different Azure resources like resource group and virtual machine.
+The tests are written in Python/pytest and use the Azure Python SDK to verify the resources are created as expected.
+There are also Pester unit tests included as well as a couple of tests utilizing the Terraform Test framework.

 ## Prerequisites